18F/api-standards/README.md

 When using GitHub for an API's code, use the associated issue tracker.
 In addition, publish an email address for direct, non-public inquiries.

-### Avoid an API "Ghost Town" by responding to issues and questions
+### Avoid an API "Ghost Town": responding to issues and questions
 Developers can immediately sniff out a stale and unsupported API by old issues never answered and contact emails that no longer work.

 It is critical to respond to issues posted or queries submitted by developers.
 This demonstrates that the API can be counted on for production usage.
 If an immediate fix (or even a developer to investigate) is not readily available, respond anyway.
 Developers will be glad to know when you'll be able to take a look.